Those 'underdog' Big Tech companies just reported huge profits

 "The numbers certainly make it harder for people to see these companies as weak in any way," said Carolina Milanesi, an analyst at Creative Strategies.

+Success by itself isn't necessarily bad.
+But the concern is these profits are emblematic of the power these companies wield -- the kind of power that squashes new competitors and smaller businesses in its wake.

-The company's leaders are aware of the contradiction, and on Thursday were careful to strike a balance between touting impressive numbers while being sensitive to the situation.
+The company's leaders are aware of the perception issues that come with big profits, and on Thursday were careful to strike a balance between touting impressive numbers while being sensitive to the situation.
 Amazon's press release was loaded with ways the e-commerce giant contributed to the community and its employees, including investing more than $9 billion into the economy.

 Apple's Cook addressed the issue head on, while Zuckerberg stuck to his talking points from Wednesday.